The best imaging test depends on what you're looking for

 An MRI scan uses magnetic waves, which provide even better resolution of soft tissues, such as the brain, than CT scans.
 They do not use radiation and are considered safer than X-rays or CT scans.
 Intravenous contrast also may be given in MRI scans.
 MRI scans are expensive and slow.
 Some people get claustrophobic when in the MRI scanner for a long time, sometimes hours.
 MRI scans are also surprisingly loud, although new technology promises to fix that problem.

-A PET scan uses positrons -- an antimatter particle: a positively charged anti-electron -- to identify areas in the body that are metabolically active, especially cancers.
+A PET scan uses positrons – an antimatter particle: a positively charged anti-electron – to identify areas in the body that are metabolically active, especially cancers.
 PET scans are now mostly combined with CT scans to provide precise imaging of anatomical areas where the increased metabolic activity is.
-Because the radioactive sugar injected into the body decays by releasing positrons, this imaging technique also exposes the body to additional ionizing radiation.

 One type of imaging you did not mention is ultrasound, which does not use ionizing radiation but instead uses soundwaves.
 Ultrasound is very good at telling fluid from solid, although it does not have the fine resolution of CT or MRI.